LibertarianLawLibrary/State-Templates/Sovereignty_and_Constitutional_Integrity_Act.md

 2. The State Treasurer is hereby instructed to ensure that no state funds are allocated or disbursed in violation of this Act.

-## Section 6: Protection of Individual Cryptocurrency Ownership

-1. The State of [State Name] is prohibited from creating or holding cryptocurrency wallets in the name of any individual or entity.
+3. The State of [State Name] is prohibited from creating or holding cryptocurrency wallets in the name of any individual or entity.

-2. All Bitcoin proceeds from the sale of federal property shall only be sent directly to a cryptocurrency wallet designated by the individual resident.
+4. All Bitcoin proceeds from the sale of federal property shall only be sent directly to a cryptocurrency wallet designated by the individual resident.

-3. If a resident does not have a designated wallet at the time of distribution, they must be given the opportunity to create or designate a wallet within a specified time frame, after which the funds will be sent directly to their chosen wallet.
+5. If a resident does not have a designated wallet at the time of distribution, they must be given the opportunity to create or designate a wallet within a specified time frame, after which the funds will be sent directly to their chosen wallet.

-4. Under no circumstances shall the state hold, manage, or control the Bitcoin on behalf of any individual or entity.
+6. Under no circumstances shall the state hold, manage, or control the Bitcoin on behalf of any individual or entity.

 ## Section 7: Protection of State Sovereignty